 Following the presentation of information, the Graduate Council may, at its option, excuse all parties to the appeal prior to beginning its deliberation.

 After completing its deliberations, the Graduate Council may recommend by a majority vote of the members present, one of the following:

-- The probationary or dismissal action should not be changed; OR
+- The probation, suspension, or dismissal action should not be changed; OR

 - The probationary or dismissal action should be removed from the student’s transcript and other academic records.
 If this is the case, the Graduate Council may set conditions for further study and recommend the student be allowed to enroll in additional graduate classes at Cameron University.